WilliamZhang20/Neural_Network_From_Scratch/README.md

 Comparing the sigmoid activation function to ReLU.

-Adding more layers, automating the decision of the neural network parameters.
+Automating the settings of the neural network parameters.

+Implementing a Tsetlin machine to analyze MNIST images.